Casey Stengel

 The first twenty years of Stengel's second career brought mostly poor finishes, especially during his MLB managerial stints with the Dodgers (1934–1936) and Braves (1938–1943).
 He thereafter enjoyed some success on the minor league level, and Yankee general manager George Weiss hired him as manager in October 1948.
-Stengel's Yankees won the World Series five consecutive times (1949–1953), the only time that has been achieved.
-Although the team won ten pennants in his twelve seasons, and won seven World Series, his final two years brought less success, with a third-place finish in 1959, and a loss in the 1960 World Series.
-By then aged 70, he was dismissed by the Yankees shortly after the defeat.
+Stengel's Yankees won the World Series five consecutive years (1949–1953), the only time that has been achieved.
+Although the team won ten pennants in his twelve seasons and won seven World Series, his final two years brought less success, with a third-place finish in 1959 and a loss in the 1960 World Series.
+By then aged 70, he was dismissed by the Yankees shortly after their defeat.

-Stengel had become famous for his humorous and sometimes disjointed way of speech while with the Yankees, and these skills of showmanship served the expansion Mets well when they hired him in late 1961.
+Stengel had become well known for his humorous and sometimes disjointed way of speech during his time with the Yankees, and these skills of showmanship served the expansion Mets well when they hired him in late 1961.
 He promoted the team tirelessly, as well as managing it to a 40–120 win–loss record, the most losses of any 20th century MLB team.
 The team finished last all four years he managed it, but was boosted by considerable support from fans.
 Stengel retired in 1965, and became a fixture at baseball events for the rest of his life.
 Although Stengel is sometimes described as one of the great managers in major league history, others have contrasted his success during the Yankee years with his lack of success at other times, and concluded he was a good manager only when given good players.
 Stengel is remembered as one of the great characters in baseball history.